 Wear comfortable clothes

 In the summer, wearing the wrong type of clothes can make you hotter and more dehydrated.
-Generally, I recommend wearing lose-fitting clothes on a summer camping trip.
+Generally, I recommend wearing loose-fitting clothes on a summer camping trip.
 They should be comfortable and loose enough so that you can move freely and so that the fabric is not hugging your skin too much.

 A shirt paired with loose pants or shorts can be a good combination.
 Complete your outfit with a good pair of footwear or boots, if you’re a hunter.
 Even if you’re wearing the best hunting boots, you should make sure that they allow good ventilation so that your feet don’t get too hot or sweaty.
+It’s too often that campers leave with the wrong gear.
+Professional hunting boots will help you get around quicker and easier.
+No matter where you go, slipping and falling will be kept at a minimum.

 Set up your camp

 Set up your camp in a cool place with adequate shade.
-If you have arrived at the camp site by morning, make sure that your tent is in a well-shaded area that will not be hit by sunlight in the afternoon.
+If you have arrived at the campsite by morning, make sure that your tent is in a well-shaded area that will not be hit by sunlight in the afternoon.

 If you cannot find a good spot for your tent with enough shade, make your own shade by placing a piece of tarp above your tent.
 A tent that is bigger can allow more air circulation, which can keep you cool.